vmwrthomchickold/project-heimdall/content/platforms/vsphere/guides/cim-smash-server-management-api-programming-guide/introduction-to-the-cim-smash-server-management-api/_index.md

+---
+author: VMware
+draft: true
+description:
+guide: CIM SMASH/Server Management API Programming Guide
+include_toc: true
+layout: test
-# Introduction to the CIM SMASH/Server Management API
+title: Introduction to the CIM SMASH/Server Management API
+toc: true
+type: topic
+weight: 2
+---

 VMware ESXi includes a CIM Object Manager \(CIMOM\) that implements a set of server discovery and monitoring features that are compatible with the SMASH standard.
 With the VMware CIM SMASH/Server Management API, clients that use industry-standard protocols can do the following:

 | ■  | Enumerate system resources  |
 | :--- | :--- |